DiamondLightSource/python-murfey/src/murfey/server/README.md

 ### Creating and initialising the database

 Next, we need to find a directory for the database to reside in.
-This can generally be any location in your file system, but for this example, with a Unix OS as reference, we shall create a directory called `murfey` in the default home location of `~`.
+This can generally be any location in your file system, but for this example, we shall create a directory called `murfey` in the default home location of `~`.

 ```text
 (murfey-db)$ mkdir -p ~/murfey